 Initially, we weren’t very happy, as tickets typically take years (in internet speed anyway) to resolve.

 We were pleasantly proved wrong when only 11 minutes later we received an answer.
 Beyond the swiftness of their reply, it was also a helpful and informed response.

 A quick background check into the experience of other customers confirms an overall decent experience.
-Any problems or gripes most customers experience originate with other factors (that we’ll get to in a second), but not their support.
+Any problems or complaints most customers experience originate with other factors (that we’ll get to in a second), but not their support.

 2. You Can Choose Between Two Server Locations

 If we had a category for “things that are kind of good, but… meh”, this would win it.

 They allow you to choose which data center you’d like to use.
 In theory, that could be a perk if you’re in one country trying to cater to customers in another country.